(Updated: June 7, 2022)

 Parking Rates at MGM Grand Las Vegas (Self-Parking)

 In 2016, the MGM Grand broke from tradition and decided to charge all of its customers for parking, including hotel guests.
-While most other hotels in Las Vegas, including those owned by Caesars Entertainment, offer complimentary parking to their hotel guests, those staying at the MGM Grand will need to pay the same for parking as those guests just visiting for the day or evening.
+So, nowadays, those staying at the MGM Grand need to pay the same for parking as those guests just visiting for the day or evening.

 Again, these are the fees for self-parking at the MGM Grand Las Vegas:

 |1st Hour (0 – 60 minutes)||Free|